Clan Na Gael GFC (Louth): History

-The next few years saw Clan Na Gael lose three county finals in a row, all narrowly, to opponents Newtown Blues (1988), Cooley Kickhams (1990) and Stabannon Parnells in 1991.
+The next few years saw Clan na Gael lose three county finals in a row, all narrowly, to opponents Newtown Blues (1988), Cooley Kickhams (1990) and Stabannon Parnells in 1991.
 Only a late equalizing point from the boot of Séamus O'Hanlon prevented a fourth straight county final defeat, against town rivals Dundalk Gaels in 1992.
 Clans won the replay at Dowdallshill on a scoreline of 3–11 to 1–06.
 The arrival of Stefan White from Castleblayney Faughs in 1991 further strengthened the team.
 The club went on to win all three Senior football competitions in both 1992 and 1993.
 The 1993 SFC final versus St Mary's at the Gaelic Grounds was won by four points, 1–12 to 1–08.
 This side was managed by Peter Fitzpatrick who also played centre-half back.

-Clan Na Gael won their eighth county SFC title in 1998 with a 0–08 to 0–04 win over Lannléire in Castlebellingham.
+Clan na Gael won their eighth county SFC title in 1998 with a 0–08 to 0–04 win over Lann Léire in Castlebellingham.
 This was followed by further silverware in each of the next two seasons - the ACC Cup in 1999 and the Cardinal O'Donnell Cup in 2000 - defeating Cooley Kickhams in both finals.
 There was also success at underage level in this period, as the club won consecutive county Minor championships in 1999 and 2000.

 A 1–10 to 1–07 defeat to Mattock Rangers at the semi-final stage ended the Clans' hopes of winning another Joe Ward cup in 2002.
 The club reached their last Senior championship semi-final to date in 2004, losing to eventual winners St Patrick's on a scoreline of 0–08 to 0–06.
 Relegation to the intermediate grade of Louth football was confirmed at the end of the 2006 season.

 Clans' efforts to return to senior football since being relegated have been hindered by four successive defeats in the final of the Louth Intermediate Football Championship - in 2011 to O'Raghallaighs, to O'Connell's in 2012, in 2015 to Kilkerley Emmets (via replay) and O'Connell's again in 2017.
 As of 2023, the Ecco Road men are still competing at intermediate championship level and in Division 2 of the county football leagues.
 The club's manager for the 2023 season is Alan O'Neill.

 Catchment area

 The club was founded by residents of the Castletown district of Dundalk and draws its players from the housing estates in the vicinity of the Castletown Road and the Redeemer parish.
 The clubhouse and pitches are located on Ecco Road just off Castletown Road and adjacent to the Dublin-Belfast railway line.
-In 2004, the County Board honoured the club by choosing Clan Na Gael park as the venue for that year's Louth Senior Football Championship final, for the first time since their foundation in 1916.
+In 2004, the County Board honoured the club by choosing Clan na Gael park as the venue for that year's Louth Senior Football Championship final, for the first time since their foundation in 1916.
 Three further SFC finals have since been staged at the Ecco Road grounds, in 2006, 2009 and 2022.